apraga/reproducible-sarek-germline/docs/src/context.md

 **Tested**.
 With `datalad`, checksums on datafile allows to detect partial downloads.
 Continuous integration ensures all packages build.
-By defining a small but clinically relevant test case, SNV and SV calling are checked on each change.
+By defining a small but clinically relevant test case, SNV (single nucleotide variation) and structural variant calling are checked on each change.